 \section{Introduction}

-} \IEEEPARstart{R}{e}cently, a revival of contrastive learning (CL) \cite{jaiswal2021survey,liu2020self,yu2022survey} has swept across many fields of deep learning, leading to a series of major advances \cite{you2020graph,chen2020simple,gao2021simcse,he2020momentum,grill2020bootstrap}.
-Since the ability of CL to learn general features from unlabeled raw data is a sliver bullet for addressing the data sparsity issue \cite{singh2020scalability,TamWTYH17,chen2020sequence}, it also pushes forward the frontier of recommendation.
-A flurry of enthusiasm on CL-based recommendation \cite{wujc2021self,yu2021self,xia2020self,zhou2020s,zhou2021contrastive,yu2021socially,lin2022improving} has recently been witnessed, followed by a string of promising results.
-Based on these studies a paradigm of contrastive recommendation can be clearly profiled.
-It mainly includes two steps: first augmenting the original user-item bipartite graph with structure perturbations (e.g., edge/node dropout at a certain ratio), and then maximizing the consistency of representations learned from different graph augmentations \cite{yu2022survey} under a joint learning framework (shown in Fig. \ref{fig:gcl}).
+} \IEEEPARstart{T}{h}e recent resurgence of Contrastive Learning (CL) \cite{jaiswal2021survey,liu2020self,yu2022survey} in various domains of deep learning has led to a series of breakthroughs \cite{you2020graph,chen2020simple,gao2021simcse,he2020momentum,grill2020bootstrap}.
+Since the ability of CL to learn general features from unlabeled raw data has proven to be an effective solution for the issue of data sparsity \cite{singh2020scalability,TamWTYH17,chen2020sequence}, it has also sparked significant advancements in the field of recommendation.
+A surge of enthusiasm on CL-based recommendation \cite{wujc2021self,yu2021self,xia2020self,zhou2020s,zhou2021contrastive,yu2021socially,lin2022improving} has recently been witnessed, followed by a string of promising outcomes.
+The paradigm of CL-based recommendation can be defined as a two-step process: firstly augmenting the original user-item bipartite graph with structural perturbations (e.g. edge or node dropout at a specific rate), and secondly maximizing the consistency of representations learned from different graph augmentations under a joint learning framework \cite{yu2022survey} (shown in Fig. \ref{fig:gcl}).

-Despite the effectiveness of this paradigm, we still have no clue what underlies the performance gains.
-Intuitively, encouraging the agreement between related graph augmentations can learn representations invariant to slight structure perturbations and capturing the essential information of the original user-item bipartite \cite{jaiswal2021survey,bachman2019learning}.
-However, it is surprising that several recent studies \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21} have reported that the performances of their CL-based recommendation models are not sensitive to graph augmentations with different edge dropout rates, and even a large drop rate (e.g., 0.9) can somehow benefit the model.
-Such a finding is elusive, because a large dropout rate will result in a huge loss of the raw structural information and should have had a negative effect only.
-This naturally raises an intriguing and fundamental question: \textit{Are graph augmentations really a necessity for CL-based recommendation models?}
+Despite the demonstrated effectiveness of this paradigm, the underlying mechanism driving performance gains remains elusive.
+Intuitively, encouraging the agreement between related graph augmentations can lead to the learned representations invariant to slight structural perturbations and capture the essential information of the original user-item bipartite graph \cite{jaiswal2021survey,bachman2019learning}.
+However, several recent studies have reported unexpected results, indicating that the performance of CL-based recommendation models is not sensitive to the edge dropout rates of graph augmentations, and that even high dropout rates (e.g. 0.9) can still improve model performance \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21}.
+This naturally raises an intriguing and bedrock question: \textit{Are graph augmentations really a necessity for CL-based recommendation models?}